tutumcloud/mysql-backup/README.md

 Instead of 1D you can use 1h for hours, 15m for minutes, 1W for weeks or 1Y for years.
 You can use an exact date in a format like YYYY/MM/DD.
 See the full list of formats there:
 [Duplicity Time Formats](http://duplicity.nongnu.org/duplicity.1.html#sect8)

+If you have used your backup server for backup from several servers, e.g. `master` and `slave`, and defined the environment variable `SFTP_DIR` as `backup/1d` on `master` and to `backup/15m` on `slave`, you can use this comand to restore master backup on a slave:

+     docker exec tutum-backup /bin/bash -c "export SFTP_DIR=backup/1d && export MYSQL_USER=root && export MYSQL_PASS=123456 && /restore.sh 1D"